turbot/steampipe-mod-azure-insights/README.md

 - Are there any publicly accessible resources?
 - Is encryption enabled and what keys are used for encryption?
 - Is versioning enabled?
+- What are the relationships between closely connected resources like compute virtual machines, disks, snapshots, and network components?

 Dashboards are available for Compute, Key Vault, SQL, and Storage services.